WeStretch is the best starting place for stretching for beginners.

 You can wear stretchy jeans, a sweatsuit, yoga clothes, or even pajamas if you like.
 You want to be able to move freely, without the fabric hindering your movements.
 Take into account, too, that the longer you stretch, the warmer your body will be, so wear clothes that you won’t overheat in.

 Find enough room that you can move freely

 While yoga mats are usually the perfect size for stretching, you don’t need one to be successful.
 Find a location where you can spread out completely, either standing or lying down.
 You can stretch outside in the grass or on your carpet as you watch a movie.
 Find a place that you enjoy stretching in to make the most of WeStretch.

 Stretching works best when it is done consistently, so create a plan as you start out.

-What are your fitness goals?
+What are your stretching goals?
 Can you challenge anyone to hold you accountable?
-When can you fit daily stretching into your schedule?
+When can you fit stretching into your schedule?
 You don’t have to spend hours on planning, but taking a moment to think about what you really want can help you to achieve your smart goals.